JavaScript OOP Basics

 user3.print(); // dc3@dc.com DeathCode3

-user3.greet(); // Hello, DeathCode3!
+user3.greet(); // Hello, DeathCode3!Explanation:

-: A special method for initializing object properties.print
+constructor: A special method for initializing object properties.printandgreet: Methods defined within the class.

-Instances and The this
+Instances and this Keyword

-keyword refers to the instance of the object that is calling the method.
+The this keyword refers to the instance of the object that is calling the method.

 user.print(); // dc@dc.com DeathCode

-user2.print(); // dc2@dc.com DeathCode2
+user2.print(); // dc2@dc.com DeathCode2Conclusion

 JavaScript's OOP features provide a powerful way to structure your code and reuse functionality.
 Understanding constructor functions, prototypes, and classes is essential for writing efficient and maintainable JavaScript applications.